Ukraine's Zelenskyy to meet Trump on Monday after US-Russia summit secured no halt to fighting

 Zelenskyy wrote on X that he told Trump that "sanctions should be strengthened if there is no trilateral meeting or if Russia tries to evade an honest end to the war.“

+In apparent effort to bolster Zelenskyy’s hand before he meets Trump, France, the U.K. and Germany will co-host a video call Sunday afternoon of so-called “coalition of the willing” nations that could, in one way or another, help monitor and uphold any deal to end fighting, French President Emmanuel Macron's office said.

-Russian officials and media struck a largely positive tone, with some describing Friday’s meeting as a symbolic end to Putin’s isolation in the West.
+Russian officials and media struck a largely positive tone after Friday's summit, with some describing it as a symbolic end to Putin’s isolation in the West.

 Former President Dmitry Medvedev, deputy head of Russia’s Security Council, praised the summit as a breakthrough in restoring high-level dialogue between Moscow and Washington, describing the talks as “calm, without ultimatums and threats.”